'Vagina Bible' Tackles Health And Politics In A Guide To Female Physiology

 Doctors don't have a great track record of taking women's pain seriously.

 We know anxiety and depression amplify pain.
 It's well-known.
 I work with a pain psychologist, and I'll talk about mind-body medicine.
 When I say that, a patient often hears that I'm dismissing their pain.
-What I'm doing is actually taking it very seriously ...
+What I'm doing is actually taking it very seriously. ...
 People come in and they want scalpels, right?
 They want a grand thing because when you have pain, it's huge, it's all-consuming.
 And you come in and you hear, "Wait, what?
 Physical therapy?
 And managing my anxiety?
 How can you fix my huge problem with these seemingly little things?"
-So, when you have a huge problem, you think that you need a huge solution, like surgery, like an MRI, because those are big.
+So when you have a huge problem, you think that you need a huge solution, like surgery, like an MRI, because those are big.

 We doctors have had a strictly biomedical model for disease for a long time.
-It's a pretty recent development that we consider sex, relationships, stress, and even sexism within our purview.
+It's a pretty recent development that we consider sex, relationships, stress and even sexism within our purview.
 Do you feel like your patients are eager for you to address those things?

-I think that women appreciate knowing the forces that led us here ...
+I think that women appreciate knowing the forces that led us here. ...
 I want people to understand that the patriarchy has been everywhere.
 Medicine is part of everything.
-So of course medicine has patriarchy ...
-I personally don't think that medicine is worse than anything else, but I do think that because medicine cares for people we have the biggest duty to respond to it fast.
+So of course medicine has patriarchy. ...
+I personally don't think that medicine is worse than anything else, but I do think that because medicine cares for people, we have the biggest duty to respond to it fast.

 I think that a lot of women are really hungry for a woman physician to stand up and say, "Wait a minute.
 Wait, wait, wait.
 I know about women's bodies.
 That's not going to fly, because I know the physiology."